 Protected Use ADU.
 An attached or detached ADU that is located, or is proposed to be located, on a Lot in a Single-family Residential Zoning District and is protected by M.G.L. c.
 40A, § 3, provided that only one ADU on a lot may qualify as a Protected Use ADU.
 An ADU that is nonconforming to Zoning shall still qualify as a Protected Use ADU if it otherwise meets this definition.

 Short-term Rental.
-Short-term rental, as defined in M.G.L. c.
-64G, § 1.
+The operation of a short-term rental, as defined in M.G.L. c.
+64G, § 1 that is subject to the excise imposed pursuant to M.G.L. c.
+64G, § 3.

 Single-family Residential Dwelling.
 A structure on a Lot containing not more than one Dwelling Unit.